zreigz/kubernetes-workshop/hpa/README.md

+# Scaling an Application

+Scaling is accomplished by changing the number of replicas in Deployment, ReplicaSet, Replication Controller, or StatefulSet.

+## Inspecting an application
+Before scaling your application, you should inspect the application and ensure that it is healthy.

+To see all applications deployed to your cluster, run `kubectl get [CONTROLLER]`.
+Substitute `[CONTROLLER]` for deployments, statefulsets, or another controller object type.

+The `kubectl scale` method is the fastest way to scale.
+However, you may prefer another method in some situations, like when updating configuration files or when performing in-place modifications.

+Examples:
+  # Scale a replicaset named 'foo' to 3.
+  kubectl scale --replicas=3 rs/foo

+  # Scale a resource identified by type and name specified in "foo.yaml" to 3.
+  kubectl scale --replicas=3 -f foo.yaml

+  # If the deployment named mysql's current size is 2, scale mysql to 3.
+  kubectl scale --current-replicas=2 --replicas=3 deployment/mysql

+  # Scale multiple replication controllers.
+  kubectl scale --replicas=5 rc/foo rc/bar rc/baz

+  # Scale statefulset named 'web' to 3.
+  kubectl scale --replicas=3 statefulset/web

 # Horizontal Pod Autoscaling

 Horizontal Pod Autoscaling automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization